answerquest/pune-2022-wards/README.md

 All PDF ward maps (carrying screenshots of the ward boundaries) were manually downloaded, then manually traced over to digitize and create vector shapefile which can be used for mapping.

-This task was commissioned by [Nikhil VJ](https://nikhilvj.co.in) and published on his github repo; was done by [SeerMaps Technologies Pvt.
+This task was commissioned by [Nikhil VJ](https://nikhilvj.co.in) and done by [SeerMaps Technologies Pvt.
 Ltd.](http://www.seermaps.com/)

 This data is released openly under MIT Open Licence, free for use both commercial and non-commercial applications.